andrewpfunk/serverless-tutorial/README.md

   - Select the Free tier
 - Click Add new project > Import an existing project
 - Click GitHub
-- Select the *username*.github.io repo
+- Select the repo named: *username*.github.io
 - Leave all the default settings and click Deploy *username*.github.io
 - Click the link to open https://*random-project-name*.netlify.app